samanemami/C_GB-EX/Regression_examples/README.md

 ## Scatter plot

 The [target_wise](target_wise.py) illustrates the scatter plot regarding the predicted values of two C-GB and MART models against the real values.
 It shows the data distribution and model R2 score regarding the different depths for the decision tree regressors.

+Moreover, to have a clear idea about the relationship between the predicted and real values of each method and target, the hexbin plot within scatter plot has included.

 # KDE